Best Boston Neighborhoods for College Students Based on T Stops and Rent Trends

 Dorchester

 Dorchester is known for its more affordable rental options and short commute times.
-The University of Massachusetts Boston is in Dorchester, so it’s naturally a great option for students who attend the university, but the neighborhood also has several stops along the Red Line, allowing students to travel north through downtown and Cambridge.
-MIT and Harvard can be reached in about a 20- to 30-minute ride on the T.
+This area is home to the University of Massachusetts Boston campus, making it a popular spot among students.
+Residents love the area’s abundance of stops along the Red Line, allowing easy travel north through downtown and Cambridge.
+MIT and Harvard can be reached in about 20-30 minutes on the T.

 Dorchester Average Rent Prices by the Bedroom